Kim Possible (character): Development

-Conception and writing
+Creation and writing

-Long-time writing partners Bob Schooley and Mark McCorkle said the idea for Kim Possible arrived from "out of the blue", when they realized there were few animated shows starring strong female characters in lead roles.
-Both McCorkle and Schooley had worked as writers on the male-led animated series Aladdin and Hercules for several years but longed to write "something original", and had just recently learned that young people were beginning to yearn for shows that depicted "ordinary kids in extraordinary circumstances."
-Thus, Schooley and McCorkle conceived Kim as a "girl who can do anything"; Kim Possible offered the writers a first-time opportunity to create an entirely new character "from scratch", which Schooley described as a "refreshing" experience in comparison to writing for characters who had already been long established.
+According to longtime writing partners Bob Schooley and Mark McCorkle, the idea for Kim Possible originated from "out of the blue" after they realized there were few animated television shows starring strong female leads.
+Both McCorkle and Schooley had written on the male-led animated series Aladdin and Hercules for several years but longed to develop an original project, and had recently discovered that young people were yearning for programs depicting "ordinary kids in extraordinary circumstances".
+Thus, Schooley and McCorkle conceived Kim as a "girl who can do anything".
+Unlike other shows being produced by Disney Television Animation at the time, Kim Possible offered the writers a first-time opportunity to create an entirely new character "from scratch", which Schooley found refreshing compared to writing for pre-existing characters.
+McCorkle recalled that some fans of the show are surprised to learn that Kim's creators are men because of how accurately they captured a teenage girl.